YETI and RTIC have some of the most durable coolers around with surprisingly long-lasting ice life — up to 10 days! But which is right for you?

-At almost one-third the price of the YETI Hopper M30, this cooler is functionally similar.
+At almost one-third the price of the YETI Hopper M30, the RTIC Soft Pack 30 ($100) is functionally similar.
 It has a conventional box shape and is smaller, lighter, and can hold more.
 The YETI’s ice retention is slightly better, but depending on your needs, it’s perhaps not enough to make a huge difference.

 RTIC’s soft pack can hold 30 cans or 30 pounds of ice.
 The design isn’t as modern, but it remains practical and much cheaper than a YETI.

 So, what do you sacrifice in the less-expensive RTIC?
 A big point of differentiation is the closure.
 While some YETI Hoppers still use a zipper, the Hopper M30 uses an extremely stout HydroLok zipper, which adds a lot to the cost of the product.
 RTIC’s zipper is also waterproof, but it’s a much smaller-toothed model that will likely survive less abuse.

 - Capacity: 30 cans / 30 lbs. of ice

 - Closure: Waterproof zipper